bocoup/deployment-workflow/deploy/README.md

 User accounts, passwords and public keys can be configured in the `USERS` section of the [global variables](#ansible-variables) file.

-**_When creating a new project using this workflow, REPLACE THE DEFAULT USERS WITH YOUR OWN USERS.
-If you leave the default users, we'll all have access to your servers, which is something we really don't want._**

 <!--role-files users-->

 #### deploy role